 What’s your attitude towards your employee benefits strategy?
 Is it something that’s been hanging at the bottom of your company’s wish list, or do corporate benefits form a critical part of your Employee Value Proposition?

-As the cost of living increases, and disposable income is lower than ever, it’s critical that employers take a role in helping employees stretch their salaries and manage their financial wellbeing.
+As the cost of living increases, and wages can't match the surge of inflation, it’s critical that employers take a role in helping employees stretch their salaries and manage their financial wellbeing.

 When every pound spent and saved is accounted for, even gaining the smallest increase in salary can be enough to make an employee jump ship to a competitor.